aws-greengrass/aws-greengrass-lite/docs/spec/components/ggconfigd.md

 The relationship table allows the keys to keep track of their parents in the hierarchy.
 This allows a query such as:

-// TODO-krickar: update with new query
+// TODO: update with new query

 ```SQL
 SELECT V.value FROM relationTable R LEFT JOIN valueTable V LEFT JOIN keyTable K WHERE